yashrajput0811/CST8913/LAB4/lab report.md

 # Target Architecture Overview

-This shift-and-move strategy will ensure high availability, redundancy, and fault tolerance by configuring the WebServerVM and SQLVM within a multi-region cloud environment.
-Key components of this architecture include replicated virtual machines (VMs) for both web and database tiers, load balancers to distribute traffic, and automatic failover mechanisms.
+This approach will guarantee maximum uptime, redundancy and fault-tolerance by deploying the WebServerVM and SQLVM in a multi-regional cloud architecture.
+Essential elements of such an architecture include replicated web and database virtual machines, load balancers and automatic failure epicycle recovery methods.

 ## Target Architecture Diagram